Transmissible spongiform encephalopathy: Infectivity

-Scrapie was suspected to be infectious among sheep in the earliest days from which reliable reports are available.
-However, it wasn't until the 1930s that the inoculation experiments of Jean Cuillé and Paul-Louis Chelle convincingly demonstrated the infectivity of scrapie (see History, below).
-In 1959, William Hadlow recognized striking similarities between scrapie and the kuru cases described in humans by D. Carleton Gajdusek.
+As a consequence Hadlow wrote to D. Carleton Gajdusek enclosing in that correspondence his letter to the Lancet, which recommended injecting primates with infected tissue.
 The shared features of these human and nonhuman diseases prompted Gajdusek to conduct a series of experiments in which he demonstrated that human spongiform encephalopathies are transmissible to nonhuman primates.
-His research group reported the transmissibility of kuru in 1966, Creutzfeldt-Jakob disease (CJD) in 1968, and Gerstmann–Sträussler–Scheinker syndrome (GSS) in 1981.
+His research group reported the transmissibility of kuru in 1966, Creutzfeldt–Jakob disease (CJD) in 1968, and Gerstmann–Sträussler–Scheinker syndrome (GSS) in 1981.
 These experiments showed that human spongiform encephalopathies, like those in nonhuman species, can be infectious; because the diseases have an unusually long incubation period following exposure to the infectious agent, the agent was sometimes referred to as a 'slow virus'.
 The infectious agent was not shown with reasonable certainty to be primarily a protein until the work of Stanley Prusiner gave rise to the prion concept in 1982.

 Infectious prion diseases in humans are uncommon and decreasing in incidence.
 Iatrogenic versions have been recognized since the 1980's: Creutzfeldt–Jakob disease has been inadvertently transmitted to patients via injections of growth hormone harvested from human cadaveric pituitary glands, via cadaveric dural allografts, and (more rarely) via corneal transplants, transfusion of blood products, and exposure to contaminated instruments used for brain surgery.
 Prions can survive heating in the autoclave, a method used for the conventional sterilization of surgical instruments.
 For this reason, special precautions need to be taken to ensure the complete sterility of neurosurgical instruments.